 For some people, winter on the mountain is the stuff dreams are made of.
 Where else would you enjoy all the winter sports that involve heavy clothes, sports gear, and tons of powder snow?
 The mountain in the winter is the ideal place to feel that thrill that only a snow-carpeted slope can give you.
 Which is even more amazing when you know there’s actually a festival that brings both the mountain and the winter together and celebrates everything about winter sports.
 Alpenglow Mountain Festival is all about winter on the mountain.
-The 9-day event takes place between February 16 – 24, 2019.
-Most of the events are free while others need fees for admission.
+This festival is put on by Alpenglow Sports.
+Please visit their website for more information and dates for this year’s events.

 Lake Tahoe at Its Best

 While Alpenglow Mountain Festival is geared toward beginner and intermediate fans of winter sports, the main mission behind organizing such a wonderful event is to showcase Lake Tahoe and what it can offer to tourists.
 Even people who’ve been to Lake Tahoe many times may miss some of its greatest attractions.
 If you stayed in a ski resort or spend most of your time on the slopes, you might have missed such activities as backcountry skiing, snowshoeing, split-boarding, and cross-country skiing, not to mention the other attractions such as natural history, music, yoga, the dining experience, and many more.
 This festival is about Lake Tahoe as much as it is about the mountain and winter sports.

 Mountain Sports and Events at Alpenglow Mountain Festival